 Yair Ariel • June-6-2016

 With your customers staying longer in your restaurant, the more likely they’ll order more food, right?
 But what about quick service restaurants?
-Isn’t the goal of a quick service restaurant to get people through the queue as fast as possible?
+Isn’t the goal of a quick-service restaurant to get people through the queue as fast as possible?
 For drive-thru customers, sure.
 There are people who want to take a load off and rest inside, too.

 The lobby experience shapes how a customer feels about your restaurant.
 If lobby customers feel like they’re rushed out or unwelcome, they won’t come back.
 If your lobby feels welcoming, though, people will linger a bit longer than usual.
-That could lead them to ordering that high-profit dessert item.
+That could lead them to order that high-profit dessert item.

 Let’s talk about some of the powerful tactics that you can use to keep your customers staying longer in your QSR.

 Have you ever walked into a quick-service restaurant and it’s just too loud to think?
 Maybe the music was just wrong or there was a huge party?
 The music and background noise at your location plays a huge part in whether your customers enjoy the experience.